abchococookie/BDA_CognitiveScience/README.md

 # BDA_CognitiveScience
-An Introduction to Bayesian Data Analysis for Cognitive Science
+repo for An Introduction to Bayesian Data Analysis for Cognitive Science